-The Illinois Early Learning Project currently publishes three blogs on issues related to the education and care of young children:
+The Illinois Early Learning Project currently publishes several blogs on issues related to the education and care of young children:

 - Teaching and Parenting Young Children with Special Needs